 Items St atus of operation (Note 1) Deviation and causes of deviation from Corporate Social Responsibility Best-Practice Principles for TWSE/TPEX Listed Companies Yes No Summary (Note 2) Evaluating Suppliers".
 If discovered that the suppliers had the aforementioned situations, the Company will not select the suppliers who do not pay attention to corporate social responsibilities.
-V. Has the Company referenced the international principles or guidelines for preparing generalized report to prepare its non-financial reports such as corporate social responsibility reports?
-Has the Company obtained confirmation or guarantee opinions from third-party verification agencies regarding the aforementioned report?
-V. Though the Company did not prepare corporate social responsibility report verified by third party verification unit, the Company reference the spirit of Principles or Guidelines for Preparing Reports of International Generic Use to conduct relevant operations, including the acquisition of SA8000 certificate: The primary consideration for the Company to select suppliers is whether their commitment and the performance on social responsibility complied to the standard requirement in SA8000 system; green production: Reasonable use and control of the raw materials from the source, energy and other resources, reduction on wastes and pollution emission; Green certification: The Company was approved by multiple international inspection
+V. Does the company prepare sustainability reports and other reports that disclose non-financial information by following international reporting standards or guidelines?
+Does the company obtain third party assurance or certification for the reports above?
+V. Though the Company did not prepare corporate social responsibility report verified by third party verification unit, the Company reference the spirit of Principles or Guidelines for Preparing Reports of International Generic Use to conduct relevant operations, including the acquisition of SA8000 certificate: The primary consideration for the Company to select suppliers is whether their commitment and the performance on social responsibility complied to the standard requirement in SA8000 system; green production: Reasonable use and control of the raw materials from the source, energy and other resources, reduction on wastes and pollution emission; Green certification: The Company was approved by multiple

-Items atus of operation (Note 1) Deviation and causes of deviation from Corporate Social Responsibility Best-Practice Principles for TWSE/TPEX Listed Companies Yes No Summary (Note 2) standards and certification for our production factories and products in the past years.
+Items St atus of operation (Note 1) Deviation and causes of deviation from Corporate Social Responsibility Best-Practice Principles for TWSE/TPEX Listed Companies Yes No Summary (Note 2) international inspection standards and certification for our production factories and products in the past years.

 - VI.
-If the Company has established CSR principles in accordance with "Corporate Social Responsibility Best-Practice Principles for TWSE/TPEX Listed Companies," please describe its current practices and any deviations from the Best Practice Principles: None. - VII..
-Other information material to the understanding of the corporate social responsibility: - 1.
+If the Company has established the sustainable development principles based on "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies", please describe any discrepancy between the Principles and their implementation: None. - VII.
+Other important information to facilitate better understanding of the company's implementation of sustainable development: - 1.
 Pass SA8000 certification: When selecting suppliers, the Company will consider whether the supplier's social responsibility commitment and performance comply with the standard requirements under the SA8000 system as the first priority.
 Upon the assessment, the suppliers considered qualified will be included into the Company's roster of qualified suppliers. - 2.
 Green manufacturing: Control the reasonable use of source raw materials, energy and other resources, reduce waste and pollutant emissions, strengthen the use of renewable and recoverable resources, and have the emission pollution values of factory machine and equipment comply with the standards, including water, air and noise pollution, etc..
 The annual test report would pass the inspection by the competent authority in the country of origin, National Quality Standard Bureau of the PRC. - 3.
 Green products: The PVC flooring refers to the product that can be environmental-friendly and recyclable.
 The research and development orientation about the product also focuses on the three pollution-free environmental friendly products, namely "non-PVC", "green construction materials" and "biodegradable". - 4.
-Green certification: In the past years, the Company's factories and products have passed multiple international inspection standards and certification, including ISO 9001, ISO14001, SA8000, EN, BRE, Floor Score, Green Guard ,BV, CSTB and the Green Tag Certificate from Ministry of Interior of the R.O.C., and SGS, CSTB, ASTM, BG and CNS for the products.
+Green certification: In the past years, the Company's factories and products have passed multiple international inspection standards and certification, including ISO 9001, ISO14001, SA8000, EN, BRE, Floor Score, Green Guard, BV, CSTB and the Green Tag Certificate from Ministry of Interior of the R.O.C., and SGS, CSTB, ASTM, BG and CNS for the products.